SUPPORT CENTER

 Multiple-choice questions are useful for:

-1. Simplifying data analysis: With a fixed set of response options, multiple-choice questions are easy to analyze and interpret, allowing researchers to quickly identify trends, patterns, or correlations in the data.
+1. Simplifying data analysis: With a fixed set of response options, multiple-choice questions are easy to analyse and interpret, allowing researchers to quickly identify trends, patterns, or correlations in the data.

 2. Reducing respondent effort: Participants can quickly and easily choose from the provided options, making multiple-choice questions less time-consuming and demanding than open-text questions.